-Code of Conduct Offense Level Level 2 Level 3 Level 4 1 Leverz Levers Level Fraud • • Gangs/Gang Related/Gang like activity The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
-Possible level 4 example: Pattern of documented gang activity • • Harassment This is always a law violation.
-If the action does not meet the law definition, a different offense should be used.
-The severity of the offense and prior history may be used to determine level 3 or 4.
-Possible level 4 example: Displaying of pornographic images 3. • Libel/Slander to an Employee Any statement or portrayal on the internet, social media, or any other communication which falsely disparages the professional competence or reputation of school staff.
-The severity of the offense and prior history may be used to determine level 3 or 4.
-Possible level 4 example: Pattern of documented incidents of the offense • • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation. • Marketing/Buying and/or Selling Items • Sexual Misconduct Non-consensual either by force or age-includes sexting The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
-Possible level 4 example: Non consensual touching of student genitalia.
-Sharing inappropriate pictures of a student with multiple students • • Violation of Security Procedures • ٠ • Vandalism (Criminal Mischief) The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
-Possible level 4 example: Retaliating against a teacher after a poor grade is received by slashing a teacher's tire × • • Weapon or Other Dangerous Instrument/Look-a-Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
-Possible level 4 example: Using a look alike gun to intimidate or harm.
-Use of defensive repellents e.g. 'pepper spray''' to harm another student •
+Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Gangs/Gang Related/Gang like activity The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Pattern of documented gang activity • . • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation. ii ii • Violation of Security Procedures • • • Weapon (Non Firearm) or Other Dangerous Instrument/Look a Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 examples: using a look-alike gun to intimidate or harm, use of defensive repellents e.g. "pepper spray" to harm another student •